 Canadian art director Sophie Pépin drew inspiration from the roots of the Native American nomadic lifestyle for this tea packaging design she calls North American Teapee.
 The Native American patterns that are placed around the packaging are cleverly torn away to reveal the teabags themselves.

-This incredible pistachio packaging design was created by student Maija Rozenfelde, who is still completing her degree in packaging design at Pratt Institute.
-We think she's certainly heading in the right direction with this offering!
+This incredible pistachio packaging design was created by student Maija Rozenfelde, when she was still completing her degree in packaging design at Pratt Institute.

 She says of the design: "A crucial part of the thought process was to focus on user experience and second function of the package.
 The main intention was to create graphics that depict the crunchiness of pistachios, that’s where the hand-made type treatment comes in."